A quick introduction

 Flipper is in charge of interfacing the CPU with the rest of the components so, apart from including sound and graphics circuitry, it also provides a collection of hardware named (internal) Northbridge composed of:

-Each interface includes its own set of registers that allows to alter some of its behaviour.
+Each interface includes its own set of registers that allows altering some of its behaviour.

 On the bottom of the Gamecube’s case, you’ll find two external sockets to connect some widgets.